-- Police Check post in Koksar will verify your documents.
+- The police Check post in Koksar will verify your documents.

 - There is one shop which repairs tier right after the Koksar Bridge.

 - There are plenty of homestays available in Sissu ranging between Rs.
 300 to Rs.
 1000/-.
-There are a couple of hotels as well for some extra comfort if you seek for.
+There are a couple of hotels as well for some extra comfort.

 Day 3: Sissu to Darcha

 It was our first day to witness the transformation of the green valley into a cold desert.
-The glacier was getting closer, winds were getting stronger and more rocks were visible than plantation as we moved forward.
-We originally planned to halt at Jispa but since we managed to reach there early, we decided to ride a few more km ahead to Darcha.
+The glacier was getting closer; winds were getting stronger, and more rocks were visible than plantation as we moved forward.
+We originally planned to halt at Jispa, but since we managed to reach there early, we decided to ride a few more km ahead to Darcha.

-Darcha is the last village in the route and beyond this, we won’t find any settlements other than local Dhabas which pop-up during the travel season.
+Darcha is the last village in the route, and beyond this, we won’t find any settlements other than local Dhabas which popup during the travel season.
 We decided to camp here at Darcha next to an abandoned house with a view of the beautiful valley and river flowing by.
 We were even lucky to have a rainbow in our backdrop.
 Instead of buying food, we made some instant noodles and soup in a local’s house.
 Love the warmth and hospitality of locals and the way they welcome you in their life.

-The ride to Darcha was among the easiest we had done till now with a great road, negligible climb and a lot of action around.
-The bikers kept bowing down at us in respect which definitely kept us moving forward and locals would be up for every help we would seek.
+The ride to Darcha was among the easiest we had done till now with a great road, negligible climb, and a lot of action around.
+The bikers kept bowing down at us in respect which kept us moving forward, and locals would be up for every help we would seek.

-You will be thanking for all that training for Manali Leh cycling expedition you did while doing short rides around home.
+You will be thanking for all that training for the Manali Leh cycling expedition you did while doing short rides around the home.